The upstart internet security and edge infrastructure company has reinvented itself to challenge the hyperscale cloud providers. Can it succeed?

 By 2017, Cloudflare started looking seriously at the idea of allowing software developers to customize what they were building and running on Cloudflare’s network.

-In a 2018 blog post, Cloud Computing without Containers, former engineering manager, Zack Bloom, set out Cloudflare’s architectural model, aimed at allowing customers to run their own untrusted code both securely and at low latency on Cloudflare’s network.
+In a 2018 blog post, Cloud Computing without Containers, former engineering manager Zack Bloom set out Cloudflare’s architectural model, which was aimed at allowing customers to run their own untrusted code both securely and at low latency on Cloudflare’s network.

 “Cloudflare has a cloud computing platform called Workers.
-Unlike essentially every other cloud computing platform I know of, it doesn’t use containers or virtual machines,” he wrote.
+Unlike essentially every other cloud computing platform I know of, it doesn’t use containers or virtual machines,” Bloom wrote.

 “We started with isolates because they are lightweight, solve the cold-start problem, enable us to scale, and be truly pay-as-you-use,” Aly Cabral, vice president of product at Cloudflare, told InfoWorld.
 “Those are qualities we are not willing to sacrifice.”